rikes/datagrowth/_posts/2016-10-07-12-books-project-update.md

 So my [trello board](https://trello.com/b/2GstvyIq/12books) definitely needs some updating.
 Over the next days I will be going through internet looking for robotics and embedded programming literature and keep working hard to cover at least 2 more books this year.

 ### I regret nothing!
-ust to be clear, I’m super happy with my original choice of books.
+Just to be clear, I’m super happy with my original choice of books.
 I will definitely come back to the original books as I’m sure those books would make me a far better engineer.
 I’m especially happy that I learned so much C# and I’m planning to keep using it for my personal projects.